kinvolk/kubernetes-enhancements/keps/sig-node/127-usernamespaces-support/README.md

 ## Implementation Phases

-The implemenation of this KEP in a single phase is complicated as there are many discussions to be done.
+The implementation of this KEP in a single phase is complicated as there are many discussions to be done.
 We learned from previous attempts to bring this support in that it should be done in small steps to avoid losing the focus on the discussion.
 It's also true that a full plan should be agreed at the beginning to